SUSE/hanadb_exporter/README.md

 An example of `config.json` available in [config.json.example](config.json.example).
 Here the most important items in the configuration file:
   - `exposition_port`: Port where the prometheus exporter will be exposed (8001 by default).
+  - `multi_tenant`: Export the metrics from other tenants.
+To use this the connection must be done with the System Database (port 30013).
+  - `timeout`: Timeout to connect to the database.
+After this time the app will fail (even in daemon mode).
   - `hana.host`: Address of the SAP HANA database.
   - `hana.port`: Port where the SAP HANA database is exposed.
   - `hana.user`: An existing user with access right to the SAP HANA database.